Understanding Blood Pressure Readings with Blood Pressure Monitor

 There are many large global brands like Omron, Rossmax, Tenosoval Mobile etc.

-One of most reliable global brand worldwide is Omron Healthcare, and Omron provides blood pressure monitors to hospitals, clinics and sell to general public as well.
-Due to a huge variety of models, many consumers may be confused on what models provide what.
+One of the most reliable global brand worldwide is Omron Healthcare, and Omron provides blood pressure monitors to hospitals, clinics and sells to the general public as well.
+Due to a huge variety of models, many consumers may be confused about different models.

 Do note that there are many merchants are parallel importing blood pressure monitors with no government approvals.
 Hence, they are not responsible for minor defects and quality lapses.
-Only authorised dealers has warranty coverage and calibration offers to re-calibrate your blood pressure monitors.
-These are the reason why government regulates the import and sales of blood pressure monitors.
+Only authorized dealers have warranty coverage and calibration offers to re-calibrate your blood pressure monitors.
+These are the reason why the government regulates the import and sales of blood pressure monitors.

 UPDATE: As of Jan 2019, Omron has discontinued many older blood pressure monitors models.
 You may want to get the latest and most value-for-money model from established blood pressure monitors from Authorised dealers in Singapore.